 How to grow a pineapple

+Pineapple plants are easy to grow!
 To plant a pineapple, you’ll need to eat one.
+A regular ole pineapple from the grocery store will do.
 Pineapples are not grown from seed.
 Instead, you’ll propagate a new plant from the crown of a ripe fruit.
 This also means that the pineapple variety you just ate is what you’ll harvest.
 There are a few named varieties of pineapple, but they’re not generally labeled.
 You probably won’t know what kind of pineapple you’re planting if you pick one up at the supermarket.

 Hot tip: If you ever have the opportunity to taste a white pineapple, do.
 These are grown here in Hawai‘i, but I’m not sure how readily available they are outside of the islands.
 They’re a low acid fruit, with such an amazing sweetness.

-Whether you plant the crown in fours or singly, simply dig a hole that’s three-to-four inches deep and set the base of the crown in the hole.
+Whether you plant the top in fours or singly, simply dig a hole that’s three-to-four inches deep and set the base of the crown in the hole.
 Backfill the hole with soil and press it around the crown of the pineapple to hold it in place.
+Then you wait.
+I’ve noticed that it can take months before a pineapple plant starts growing new leaves from the base.
+Don’t imagine that it’s not working, just because it’s not producing new growth right away.

 Requirements for growing pineapples